Alvasalkert/Medication-analysis/README.md

 Group Phyton whisperers: Alva, Lovisa, Mike, Cláudio and Nils

+To run this code you might need to install Deep-Translator in order to translate the form collumn.

 Scope: Project 2 - We need medication
  Define what the End goal should be.
 Our overall goal to make a table of the price per milligram per product and markup.